Albert80/rest-api/README.md

 ***
 ### Packages which will be in dependencies:

-1. morgan
+1. express
-2. body-parser
+2. morgan
 3. errorhandler
 4. body-parser
 5. node-dev

-To install them: `npm i express morgan errorhandler -E` To install node-dev `npm i node-dev -DE`
+To install them: `npm i express morgan errorhandler body-parser -E` To install node-dev `npm i node-dev -DE`
 ***